Pinned distances of planar sets with low dimension: Projection theorem

 \textbf{Case $S = 0$}: In this case, $\mathcal{P}$ is almost entirely red and $\sigma$-green.
 In particular, there is some constant $c$ such that for any real $s>c$, $s$ is not contained in a blue interval of $\mathcal{P}$.
 A simple greedy construction gives an admissible partition of $[c,r]$ consisting entirely of $\sigma$-yellow intervals (which we will refer to as $\mathcal{P}$).
 Then, by Lemma \ref{lem:partitionProjectionSum},

 \textbf{Case $S = 1$}: Suppose the green portion of our red-green-blue sequence starts at precision $r_1$ and ends at precision $r_1 + s$, for some $s \geq t$.
-Let $r_2 \geq r_1 + s$ be the minimal precision such that $[r_2, r]$ is the union of yellow intervals\footnote{No such precision necessarily exists.
-In this case, set $r_2 = r$.}.
+Let $r_2 \geq r_1 + s$ be the minimal precision such that $[r_2, r]$ is the union of yellow intervals; if no such precision exists, then set $r_2 = r$.

 We first assume that $B > \frac{\sigma}{\alpha}(r-t)$, where $B$ is the total length of the non-teal intervals in $\mathcal{P}$.
 Then, by Lemma \ref{lem:partitionProjectionSum}, we have

 as required.
 Now suppose that $B \leq \frac{\sigma}{\alpha}(r-t)$.
 Note that this immediately implies that $r_1 \leq \frac{\sigma}{\alpha}(r-t)$.
 Using the same argument as the $S=0$ case for the interval $[1, r_1]$ we conclude that